VeePN Blog VeePN Blog

 3. Saves your money by getting you better deals

-You can also use VeePN to get yourself better deals by shopping from the best geolocation.
+You can also use a VPN to change location and get yourself better deals by shopping from the best region.
 A lot of companies sell their products for substantially different prices in different countries — which means you can save money by changing your virtual location to make websites think you’re accessing them from a different country.
-For example, you can save on streaming services subscriptions.
-In this regard, Turkey is one of the most cost-effective countries to watch Netflix in: as of May 2022, a monthly cost for a basic plan totals 37.99 TRY (which is approximately $2.4), while the same plan costs $9.99 in the US.
-That said, connecting to VeePN’s server in Turkey might be a good idea to save some money.

 4. Strict No Logs policy